bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--3 yolks of eggs.
                1 white.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               Ω pint of whipped double cream.
+               Ì†∞int of whipped double cream.
                2 tablespoonfuls of castor sugar.
-               1†oz. of amber gelatine, or Ω†oz. of the opaque, melted in a little milk.
+               1‡Ø∫. of amber gelatine, or Ì†Øz. of the opaque, melted in a little milk.
                1 small glass of maraschino.